 Australian type ladders are round ladders (instead of vertical) and provide a safer way for the crew to enter/exit the cargo holds.

 The General Arrangement Plan includes a symbol showing that the vessel does have Australian type hold ladders.
 Alternatively, the Master can advise whether the vessel is fitted or not.
 A photo from the cargo holds can also indicate whether Australian ladders exist or not.

-Loadmaster/ Loadicator is a computer program that is used to make calculations in regards to the loadable quantity in each hold so as to ensure the stability of the vessel.
+Loadmaster/ Loadicator is a computer program that is used to make calculations regarding the loadable quantity in each hold to ensure the stability of the vessel.

 If the vessel has a calculator, there is a class certificate for this software however since it is not a main certificate it may not be available at the office.
 Therefore, the Master should provide information on whether such calculator exists or not.

 M. ARE HOLDS HOPPERED AT: HOLD SIDE, FORWARD BULKHEAD, AFT BULKHEAD?
 CAN VESSEL’S HOLDS BE DESCRIBED AS BOX SHAPED?: